 The Best Macaron Recipe

-My first ever post on this blog!
-It’s only fitting that I talk about my favourite item to bake – macarons!
-My obsession with making macarons started a month after I started baking for the very first time, my hubby bought me a macaron making class at a popular local French bakery and I learnt how to make French macarons from a French chef.
+My obsession with making macarons started a month after I started baking for the very first time, my hubby bought me a macaron making class at a popular local French bakery where I learnt how to make French macarons from a French chef.
 It seriously changed my life as I became obsessed with macaron making ever since.
-I would practice by making several batches every week, and sometimes several a day
+I would practice by making several batches every week, and sometimes several batches a day.

 Macarons can be very finicky to bake.
 If it doesn’t work out the very first time you try to make them, don’t be too upset.
 Any one of a gazillion factors can affect how your macarons will turn out.
 Most home bakers often lament on how there must be something wrong with the recipe and is forever in search of a magical recipe which will yield perfect macarons.
 To be honest, most of the items on the ingredient lists for the shells are very similar to one another because a certain ratio of each (but few) ingredient is needed for their composition.
 Where you really have to pay attention is whether you are mastering the important techniques at every step of baking these little treats.
 This includes the mixing of the batter and even how to use your home oven amongst others.